What Is Solscan?

 TokenTax content follows strict guidelines for editorial accuracy and integrity.
 We do not accept money from third party sites, so we can give you the most unbiased and accurate information possible.

-• Solscan is a free Solana blockchain explorer for checking transactions, wallets, tokens, and NFT activity.
-It helps users verify on-chain activity in real time.
+• Solscan is a free Solana blockchain explorer that lets you look up transactions, wallets, tokens, NFTs, programs, and other public activity.

 What is Solscan and how does it work?